jvde-github/AIS-catcher-docs/docs/configuration/output/PSQL.md

 === "CSV"

-    Nothing to create.
-Point it at a directory that already exists and the files appear:
+    Point it at a directory that already exists and is writable **by the user AIS-catcher runs as** — the managed/systemd install runs as `aiscatcher`, which cannot write into a home directory:
+    ```bash
+    sudo mkdir -p /var/lib/ais-catcher/csv
+    sudo chown aiscatcher: /var/lib/ais-catcher/csv
+    ```
+    The files then appear on the first flush:
     ```
     ais_message-2026-08-08.csv
     ais_position-2026-08-08.csv